-(C) Attorneys outside the United States
+(c) Attorneys outside the United States

 An "attorney outside the United States" is an attorney (other than one who fulfills the requirements of an "attorney" in the United States) "who is licensed to practice law and is in good standing in a court of general jurisdiction of the country in which he or she resides and who is engaged in such practice."
-15

 - An attorney outside the United States may only represent applicants or petitioners in matters outside the geographical confines of the United States at a USCIS overseas office.
-He or she must receive permission to appear from the USCIS official before whom he or she wishes to appear. - In order to establish eligibility, such an attorney must establish that he or she resides outside the United States in the country in which he or she was admitted to the practice of law, and that he or she is engaged in practice in that country. - An attorney outside the United States must submit a "Notice of Entry of Appearance as Attorney in Matters Outside the Geographical Confines of the United States" (Form G-28I) in each case in which he or she seeks to appear. - The form must be properly completed and signed by the petitioner or applicant for the appearance to be recognized by USCIS.16
+He or she must receive permission to appear from the USCIS official before whom he or she wishes to appear. - In order to establish eligibility, such an attorney must establish that he or she resides outside the United States in the country in which he or she was admitted to the practice of law, and that he or she is engaged in practice in that country. - An attorney outside the United States must submit a "Notice of Entry of Appearance as Attorney in Matters Outside the Geographical Confines of the United States" (Form G-28I) in each case in which he or she seeks to appear. - The form must be properly completed and signed by the petitioner or applicant for the appearance to be recognized by USCIS.13

-(D) Accredited Representatives
+(d) Accredited Representatives

-An "accredited representative" is a person who represents an organization that has been recognized by the Board of Immigration Appeals (BIA) to practice before the Executive Office for Immigration Review (EOIR), including the immigration courts, the BIA and DHS.17
+An "accredited representative" is a person who represents an organization that has been recognized by the Board of Immigration Appeals (BIA) and has been accredited by the BIA to represent others in immigration proceedings before the immigration courts and the BIA of the Executive Office for Immigration Review and/or DHS.14